About the origin of the Earth and the creatures that multiplied on it: a story of creation, destruction and regeneration.

 The tradition in ancient Sumer

-As pointed out in the previous article, written documents cannot have been the source for the first chapters of Genesis.
-The story about the Creation and the temptation of the first human couple, the genealogies, the history of the antediluvian world and the story of the Deluge would have passed down from generation to generation by word of mouth.
-This would also be true of the story about Abraham.
-While it is not impossible that he was able to write, Abraham was an Aramean herdsman, not a member of the exclusive class of scribes and priests, and herdsmen, just as in parts of the world today, had no use for writing.
-If Moses wrote Genesis, he must have learned about the lives of Abraham and his descendants through the tribe’s oral traditions.
+Since writing that was capable of representing grammatical speech was not invented until the 3rd millennium BC, written documents cannot have been the source for the first chapters of Genesis.
+To have any historical basis, the Creation story, the temptation of the first human couple, the genealogies, the history of the antediluvian world and the story of the Deluge must have passed down the generations first of all by word of mouth.
+The same applies to the story about Abraham.
+While he may have been able to write, Abraham was a herdsman, not a member of the elite class of scribes and priests, and herdsmen had no use for writing.
+Whoever wrote Genesis must have learned about him and his descendants through oral tradition.

 The Fertile Crescent

-In Abraham’s day perhaps something close to a monotheistic cult might have survived in the hill-country of Canaan, on the outskirts of Sumerian civilisation.
-In support of this we have two pieces of evidence.
-One comes from Genesis itself, where, after defeating the king of Elam and his confederates, Abraham is greeted by Melchizedek, king of Jerusalem (Gen 14:18ff).
-Melchizedek means ‘The righteous one [is] king’, referring to the deity served by this priest-king, and he blesses Abraham in the name of ‘God Most High, maker of heaven and earth’.
-The word ‘God’ here is El, the head of the Canaanite pantheon, to whom titles such as ‘most high’, ‘lord of heaven’, ‘maker of heaven and earth’ were regularly applied.
-As corroborated by numerous Ugaritic texts, El was the father of the gods, enthroned in heaven, and he ruled over his sons with supreme power.
+In the hill-country of Canaan, on the outskirts of Sumerian civilisation, something close to a monotheistic cult might have survived.
+There are two pieces of evidence for this.
+One comes from Genesis itself, where, after defeating the king of Elam and his confederates, Abraham is greeted by the priest-king of Jerusalem, Melchizedek (Gen 14:18ff).
+Melchizedek means ‘The righteous one [is] king’, referring to the deity whom he served, and he blesses Abraham in the name of that deity, ‘God Most High, maker of heaven and earth’.
+The word ‘God’ here is El, head of the Canaanite pantheon, to whom titles such as ‘most high’, ‘lord of heaven’, ‘maker of heaven and earth’ were regularly applied.
+As attested by texts from Ugarit, a city on the western coast of Syria north of Canaan, El was the father of the gods.

-A similar picture comes from Eblaite texts.
-Ebla was a huge cosmopolitan city a hundred and thirty miles south-west of Haran.
-In the mid 1970s an archive of over 17,000 tablets was discovered there, dating roughly to 2300 BC.
-Written in Sumerian script but in a language closely related to Hebrew, the tablets included a large number of bilingual dictionaries and showed that the city was often visited by itinerant teachers of Sumer’s religion.
+A similar picture comes from Ebla, a huge cosmopolitan city fifty miles east of Ugarit and a hundred and thirty miles south-west of Haran.
+In the mid 1970s an archive of thousands of tablets was found there, some complete, and dating to around 2300 BC.
+Written in Sumerian script but in a language closely related to Hebrew, the tablets showed that the city was frequented by itinerant teachers of Sumer’s religion.
 Non-Sumerian gods were also known, the most eminent of whom were El and Ya.
-El and Ya were names for the same deity, Ya being the personal name of El.
+Ya was just the personal name of El.
 One text said of him (Pettinato 1981):

 Lord of heaven and earth,